Star-Academy/codestar-intern-issues/.github/ISSUE_TEMPLATE/software-phase02.md

 -   [ ] Refactoring Techniques:

-    -   [ ] Take a fast look at Refactoring Techniques.
+    -   [ ] Take a look at Refactoring Techniques
-    -   [ ] Fix code smells you mentioned for your search project in a new branch.
+    -   [ ] Fix code smells you mentioned for your search project in a new branch
-    -   [ ] Make PR (Pull Request) from new branch to master but do not merge it.
+    -   [ ] Make a PR (Pull Request) from new branch to master but do not merge it

-        `[FILL HERE WITH LINK OF YOUR PR]`
+        `[LINK TO YOUR PR]`

 -   [ ] Code Review:

-    -   [ ] Request another team to Review your PR.
+    -   [ ] Request another team to Review your PR
-    -   [ ] Read Review Guides.
+    -   [ ] Read Review Guides
-    -   [ ] While another team is reviewing your PR, you should also review their PR (or even find a third team and review their PR).
+    -   [ ] While another team is reviewing your PR, you should also review their PR (or even find a third team and review their PR)

-        `[FILL HERE WITH LINK OF PR(s) YOU REVIEWED.]`
+        `[LINKS TO PULL REQUESTS THAT YOU HAVE BEEN REVIEWED]`

     -   For your own PR:

-        -   [ ] Go back to your own PR and correct your code according to reviewers feedback (PR comments).
+        - [ ] Go back to your own PR and correct your code according to reviewers feedback (comments)

-        -   [ ] After fixing all comments ask reviewers to approve your PR.
+        - [ ] After fixing all comments ask reviewers to approve your PR

-        -   [ ] Now after other team approval, ask your mentor to review your PR.
+        - [ ] When the other team approved, ask your junior mentor to review your PR

+        - [ ] When you junior mentor approved, ask your senior mentor to review your PR

-        -   [ ] After they approved your PR you can merge your PR to master branch, so merge your PR!
+        - [ ] When they approved, you can merge your PR to master branch

     -   For PR(s) you agreed to review:

-        -   [ ] Ask PR owners to fix your comments in their codes.
+        -   [ ] Ask PR owners to fix issues in their codes

-        -   [ ] After they fixed comments, review again and confirm each comment is fixed (by changing comment status).
+        -   [ ] When they fixed them, review again and make sure each comment is resolved (by changing its status)

-        -   [ ] If all comments are fixed or both teams agreed that fixing that comment is not necessary (conditions which comment doesn't worth fixing), approve PR and complete your review.
+        -   [ ] If all comments are resolved or both teams agreed that fixing that comment is not necessary or doesn't worth to be fixed, approve PR and complete your review

 Congratulations!
 You are a great reviewer!